Morlachs: Early history

 The Istro-Romanians, and other Vlachs (or Morlachs), had settled Istria (and mountain Ćićarija) after the various devastating outbreaks of the plague and wars between 1400 and 1600, reaching the island of Krk.
 In 1465 and 1468, there are mentions of "Morlach" judge Gerg Bodolić and "Vlach" peasant Mikul, in Krk and Crikvenica, respectively.
-In the second half of the 15th century, Catholic Morlachs (mostly Croatian Vlachs) migrated from the area of southern Velebit and Dinara area to the island of Krk, together with some Balkan Romance-speaking population.
+In the second half of the 15th century the island of Krk was settled by mostly Catholic Croatian Vlachs migrating from the area of southern Velebit and Dinara, together with some Eastern Romance-speaking population.
 The Venetian colonization of Istria (and Ćićarija) occurred not later than the early 1520s, and there were several cases when "Vlachs" returned to Dalmatia.
+According to Italian philologist Alvise Andreose, the Istro-Romanians may be a residual branch of the maurovalacchi Romance shepherds "that were mentioned in Bosnia, Serbia and Croatia in the Late Middle Ages" and mentioned in Istria in the 15th and 16th centuries.